1099 Basics & FAQs

 - What if I pay "rents" to a property manager?

-The 1099-MISC Form is an information return the IRS requires you provide to any individual or unincorporated business whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
-IRS also requires 1099s for payments of $10 or more in gross royalties.
-There are additional requirements and scenarios when a 1099 of other variants may be required.
+Form 1099-MISC and the Form 1099-NEC are information returns the IRS requires for reporting compensation to individuals or unincorporated businesses to whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
+There are additional requirements and scenarios when other 1099 versions may be required.
 For more details, see IRS General Instructions for Certain Information Returns.

 Are there certain types of entities that do NOT require a 1099?

-Although incorporated vendors do not require a 1099-MISC to be issued at year-end (i.e., C-Corps and S-Corps), it is still within your right to request a W-9 from these types of vendors; and you could also send a 1099-MISC if you are unsure of their entity type and eligibility.
+Although incorporated vendors do not require a 1099-NEC or 1099-MISC to be issued at year-end (i.e., C-Corps and S-Corps), it is still within your right to request a W-9 from these types of vendors.
+When in doubt, you may still issue a 1099 if you are unsure of their entity type and eligibility (if they’re exempt, the IRS will ignore the 1099).

-Form 1099-MISC aggregates payments made for services performed as outlined above.
-A Form 1099-INT is an interest statement for interests paid; Payers must issue to any party to whom they paid at least $10 of interest to during the year.
-A Form 1099-DIV provides statement on dividends paid (a common reason might be related to capital gains distributions related to stocks, mutual funds, or investments.
+Form 1099-MISC/NEC aggregates payments made for services performed as outlined above.
+A Form 1099-INT is a statement for interests paid; payers must issue to any party to whom they paid at least $10 of interest to during the year.
+A Form 1099-DIV provides statement on dividends paid (a common reason might be related to capital gains distributions related to stocks, mutual funds, or investments).

 Do credit card payments to 1099 vendors need to be tracked for income?